 Finally, the hair on the Maltese sheds during this final phase.
 In addition, the new hair that was simultaneously growing is ready and takes over.

 The duration that a dog breed spends in each phase will vary.
 But according to this growth cycle, a Maltese will spend a much longer time in the growing phase (anagen phase).

 Typically, all low-shedding dogs (hypoallergenic dogs) will spend more time in this first phase.

 How Much Do Malteses Shed?

 As you already know, Maltese dogs do technically shed.
 However, how much does a Maltese shed?
-It can vary a lot depending on the individual dog.
+It will vary a lot depending on the individual dog.

 So, we decided to ask real Maltese owners by surveying popular Maltese forums around the web to see if their Malteses were low, moderate or excessive shedders.

 One owner says that they don’t really “shed” but still do: “while they don’t shed, there are hairs that fall out or break off.
 It’s like human hair when you brush your hair or take a shower.“